Adi2209/Xylophone/README.md

 # Xylophone 🎹
-A xylohpne app which plays all the seven notes of music.
+A fun xylophone app that can play all seven notes of music.
+It will help to find the musician inside you.

 Screenshot: